Main Page

 History

 "Pioneers of Information Science" was initiated by Dr. Robert V. Williams, Distinguished Professor, Emeritus, School of Library and Information Science, University of South Carolina in 1996.
 The objectives of that project were to locate and document the archives and personal papers of individuals and organizations from the U.S. and Canada that were significant to the development of Information Science and Technology in the 20th century.
-Read more about the original project here.

-Contributions and Editorial Policies:
+Contributions and Editorial Policies

 We invite contributions from all members of the information science community.
 We especially seek international contributions.
 If you would like to write an entry, please read about the scope of the project and create a short article (a stub) that includes the individual or organization that you wish to nominate and submit it to the editors at biographicaleditor at gmail dot com.

-See also our Manual of Style [[1]].
+See also our Manual of Style [1] and Article Template page.

 The wiki is governed by an editorial board who hold all responsibility for the content of the project.